-You may be eligible to take part in a research study.
-This form contains information that will help you decide whether to join the study.
-Take time to carefully review this information.
+Your child may be eligible to take part in a research study.
+This form contains important information that will help you decide whether your child should join the study.
+Take the time to carefully review this information.
 You should talk to the researchers about the study and ask them any questions you have.
-You may also wish to talk to others such as your friends, family, or other doctors about your possible participation in this study.
-If you decide to join the study, you will be asked to sign this form before you can start study-related activities.
+You may also wish to talk to others such as your family, friends, or other doctors about your child's possible participation in this study.
+If you decide to consent to your child taking part in the study, you will be asked to sign this form before your child can start study-related activities.
 Before you do, be sure you understand what the research study is about.

 A research study is different from the regular medical care you receive from your doctor.
 Research studies hope to make discoveries and learn new information.
-You should consider the reasons why you might want to join a research study or why it is not the best decision for you at this time.
+You should consider the reasons why your child might want to join a research study or why it is not the best decision for your child at this time.

 Research studies have different kinds of risks and risk levels, depending on the type of the study.
 You may also need to think about other requirements for being in the study.
 For example, some studies require you to travel to scheduled visits at the study site in Ann Arbor or elsewhere.
 This may require you to arrange travel, change work schedules, find child care, or make other plans.
-In your decision to participate in this study, consider all of these matters carefully.
+In your decision for your child to participate in this study, consider all of these matters carefully.